anya-mb/help_center_chatbot/README.md

 ```

 ## Key Directories and Files:

+`src/`: Source code for the chatbot, including configuration files, scripts for parsing data, building RAG and the main chatbot logic.

+`data/chroma_db`: Contains Chroma RAG vector store.

+`data/Bill_FAQs`: Contains the FAQs, parsed documents.

-`data/`: Contains all the data used by the chatbot, including the FAQs, parsed documents and the vector database.
+`data/RAG_evaluation_data`: Contains all the data used to evaluate RAG (test datasets of queries and answers).

 `notebooks/`: Jupyter notebooks for experimenting with RAG, NEMO Guardrails and evaluating different RAG versions.

-`src/`: Source code for the chatbot, including configuration files, scripts for parsing data, building RAG and the main chatbot logic.

-`venv/`: Python virtual environment for dependency management.

 `logs/`: Stores log files for tracking the chatbot's operation.